 It’s better to be on the safe side when it comes to protection.
 Even if you have a few months without a period, you can still get pregnant.
 And, while it is rare, some women can ovulate and have a random period.

-Are there any benefits to taking birth control pills during menopause or perimenopause?
+Are there any advantages to taking birth control pills during perimenopause or menopause?

-Oral hormonal contraceptives can help regulate periods and reduce bleeding and pain.
-They also keep your hormones at consistent levels.
-During perimenopause, this can mean fewer hot flashes.
-It can also help with acne that can flare up during this time.
-And, oral contraceptives can help maintain bone health and strength.
+They can help regulate periods, reduce bleeding and pain, and help with acne, as well as keep your hormones at consistent levels.
+So, during perimenopause, this can mean fewer hot flashes.
+Oral contraceptives can also help maintain bone health and strength.

-I suggest my patients stop taking the pill in menopause.
+But I suggest my patients stop taking the pill once they reach menopause.
 While every woman’s situation is different, there are sometimes risks with staying on the pill.
 It’s best to consult with your health care provider to help decide what’s best for you.

 Are there any risks with taking birth control pills during menopause or perimenopause?